 Whereas flood damage arises from external sources, such as adverse weather conditions, escape of water originates inside a property.
 There are many factors that can lead to escape of water, but it is often caused by leaks related to property maintenance or frozen pipes bursting.

-However, although we often think of escape of water as a winter issue due to the colder weather, some research shows that July and August are common months for claims as they are prime times for people going on holidays.
+Some research shows that July and August are common months for escape of water claims as they are prime times for people going on holidays.
 If a property is unoccupied, water leaks can go undetected for days, even weeks, significantly increasing the severity of water damage.
-With that being said, escape of water should be considered a year-round risk.
+However, escape of water is also very much a winter issue due to the colder weather leading to pipes freezing and should be considered a year-round risk.

 The effects of escape of water can be extremely problematic for homeowners.
 Not only could it damage your home contents, furnishings and even your treasured possessions, it also requires time and money to organise repairs.
 The good news is that it is preventable.
 Read on to find out more about the causes of escape of water and our top tips for preventing it.

 In Deep Water – Common Causes of Escape of Water

 Leaking as much as 400 litres an hour, a burst pipe is arguably the most damaging cause of water escape.
 This happens as a result of cold weather, when water freezes and expands inside the pipe, causing it to split or burst.
 Other plumbing-related problems, such as faulty boilers, washing machines and radiators are also common causes of leaks in the home.

 Blocked drains, from pouring cooking fat, grease and oil down the drain while washing up or human hair clogging up bath and shower drains can cause water to back up.
 In time, pressure will build and eventually lead to a damaged seal which allows water to escape.

 Property age and maintenance as homes and plumbing get older is another factor.
 Not everyone is aware of where potential leaks could arise or what they need to repair or replace, resulting in a bigger chance of something going wrong.